🔠 Using Custom Fonts in Canvas Dashboard Themes

 Using Custom Fonts

-For more unique typography, you can import and use custom fonts in your Canvas Dashboard.
-This process involves two steps:
+For more unique typography, you can import and use custom fonts in your Canvas Dashboard with two steps:

 To import a custom font, you’ll need to add a CSS @import statement to your dashboard.
-This is done by creating a TextBlock with the import statement:
+This is done by adding the @import statement to the custom_css property in the theme.

 @import url('https://fonts.googleapis.com/css2?family=Silkscreen:wght@400;700&display=swap');